-Then, prepare the carrots but washing them under tap water, trimming the ends, and peeling well.
+Then, prepare the carrots but washing them under tap water, trimming the ends, and peeling them well.

 Next, let me show you how to cut carrots diagonally in the picture below.

 That’s the trick if you want to make delicious sautéed carrots or any other root vegetable.
-You must cut them thin, into about 1/4 inches thickness and diagonally!
+You must cut them thin, into about a 1/4-inch thickness, and diagonally!

 To do so, tilt the knife blade to a 45-degree angle and slice.

 Now, warm the olive oil over medium-high heat in a skillet or Sautee pan.
 When the oil is hot, add sliced carrots, fresh herbs of choice – I used rosemary from our garden, and a pinch of salt and pepper.

 Stir and cook few minutes until the carrots have a nice shine and are slightly fragrant and roasted.